I am Java programmer, blogger on http://javarevisited.blogspot.com and http://java67.com

 Big Data is probably the hottest technology at this moment.

-If you also want to learn Big data in 2020, you can check The Ultimate Hands-On Hadoop --- Tame your Big Data! course.
+If you also want to learn Big data, you can check The Ultimate Hands-On Hadoop --- Tame your Big Data! course.

 If you need more choices you can also check my list of shortlisted courses to learn Apache Spark for Java developers from Udemy and Pluralsight.

-That's all about what Java developers should learn in 2020.
+That's all about what Java developers should learn.
 As I have said, Technology changes with rapid speed and the biggest challenge for programmers are to keep themselves up-to-date.

 Apart from this list, there are plenty of other stuff which you can